justboereh/armato/README.md

 <p  align="center"><img  src="https://i.imgur.com/quDuxHo.png" /></p>

 You know Rojo?
-Yeah, you can say ARMATO is similar to that.
-Don't compare ARMATO to Rojo though, only I can do that*.
+Yeah, you could say ARMATO is similar to that.
+Don't compare ARMATO to Rojo though.
+Only I can do that*.

 ## Features
 - Two way sync from Roblox to local files and vice versa